kasiazn/courses/Metagenomics/1511/tutorials/scg_part7.md

 ### Questions
 ---

+**Q7.1** What is the taxonomic affiliation of the SAG?

+Optional exercises

+**Q7.5** Can you say anything about the metabolism based on the assembled data?

 **Q7.1** Did you notice the major differences between the two assemblies (untrimmed reads)?
 What about the differences between two assemblies for trimmed reads?
 **Q7.2** What do you think happened by setting a longer k-mer sizes than default settings?
 **Q7.3** Do you think the number of reads are enough to obtain a good assembly or if more sequences should be obtained?
-**Q7.4** What is the taxonomic affiliation of the SAG?
-**Q7.5** Can you say anything about the metabolism based on the assembled data?